Guides

 Workspace

-• whoami — Check the current user and token info
+• whoami — Check the current user and workspace info

 • get_workspace_info — View workspace details